kowainik/slist/README.md

 ## Potential usage cases

-* When you ask the length of the list too frequently.
+* When you ask the size of the list too frequently.
 * When you need to convert to data structures that require to know the list size in advance for allocating an array of the elements.
   _Example:_ [Vector data structure](https://hackage.haskell.org/package/vector).
-* When you need to serialised lists.
+* When you need to serialise lists.
 * When you need to control the behaviour depending on the finiteness of the list.
 * When you need a more efficient or safe implementation of some functions.